 Of course, you’ll also want to do due diligence.
 Look for reviews on Yelp and Facebook, certainly, and you can also do searches on Twitter and Reddit.
 Reach out if you already have a small yoga community (IRL or online) and see what your friends have tried.

 After that, some of your decision will and should be based on your sensibilities and inclination.
+Here are some questions you should as when choosing a yoga teacher training.

 - Do you like the teachers?